Cat and Dog Vaccinations in Round Lake, IL

 Cat and dog vaccinations should be a staple in your pet's wellness routine.
 Why?
 First, vaccinating your pet increases their immunity to harmful diseases.
 Second, this immunity helps to prevent infection or greatly lessen a disease's effects.
 In short, cat and dog vaccinations work like human vaccinations but should be given regularly to maintain immunity and keep your pet healthy throughout their life.
 Most vaccines require annual boosters while other can offer immunity for up to three years.
 Our animal hospital in Round Lake offers core vaccines that are essential to your pet's safety in addition to vaccines recommended based on lifestyle risks.

-How do Vaccines Protect Pets in Round Lake, IL?
+How Cat and Dog Vaccines Protect Pets in Round Lake, IL

 Both dogs and cats are vulnerable to disease, so they should both be vaccinated as needed.
-Pet vaccinations we commonly recommend include:
+Cat and dog vaccinations we commonly recommend include:

 - Distemper (DHPP)